KwakMinchae/FPSO-ETL-pipeline/README.md

 # FPSO-ETL-pipeline
 TLDR;
-ETL (Extract, Transform, Load) pipeline for FPSO actuated valve instrumentation data.
-Extracts 118 fields across 200+ spec sheets from a DRM-encrypted Excel workbook.
-Uses Windows COM automation (xlwings) to bypass file-level encryption.
-Outputs a single consolidated database via openpyxl.
+ETL pipeline that extracts 118 instrumentation fields from 200+ actuated valve datasheets across a DRM-encrypted Excel workbook, transforming multi-tab P&ID-referenced spec sheets into a single consolidated database via Windows COM automation (xlwings + openpyxl).

 This tool was made during an internship in Hanwha Ocean, which builds FPSO.
 FPSO stands for Floating Production Storage and Offloading.
 This platform extracts crude oil from a seabed, which is then processed on the ship.
 Once processed, the final products of oil and gas are offloaded to other companies' ships.